 Kathmandu has published a list of Tier 1 suppliers and those factories making our products.

 Tier 1 are our primary suppliers who hold a direct contractual sourcing relationship for the supply of Kathmandu branded products.
 The list includes the name of our suppliers, the name and address of the factories we utilise, the kind of product made there, and the number of employed workers.

-The list of factories accounts for 100% of Kathmandu apparel, footwear, packs and bags, sleeping bags and tents, and represents approximately 90% of Kathmandu total spend.
+The list of factories accounts for 100% of Kathmandu factories making everything from apparel and footwear to packs and bags, sleeping bags and tents.

 Kathmandu has a robust factory assessment and monitoring program to ensure that those who make our gear are being paid the legally required minimum wage.
 While this is a very positive step in the right direction, we know that the majority of workers in our supply chain earn less than what we would consider a fair living wage relative to their country.
 We therefore want to go further and do more to ensure that those wages are enough to afford a decent standard of living.